ghartemann/banana-clicker-3/readme.md

 ## Disclaimer

+1. I said we don't talk about Banana Clicker 2.
-This Readme has been AI generated. they took er jerbs
+2. This Readme has been AI generated. they took er jerbs